Is it better to book a resort or villa for a group holiday to popular family destination, Bali?

 Have you visited Bali with a group?
 What sort of accommodation did you decide on, and where?

-This article has been written in partnership with Villa-Bali as part of our own holiday planning.
+Disclosures: This article has been written in partnership with Villa-Bali as part of our own holiday planning.
 All views expressed are our own.
+This post contains affiliate links that may earn us a small commission to keep this website running as a free resource for parents.
+You can see our full disclosure policy here.